Psy-Fer/interARTIC/docs/usage.md

 ## Output Page

-The Output Page is for data visualisation to enable a fast quality check of the sample.
+The Output Page is for data visualisation to enable a fast quality check of the sample and to see the called variants.
 At the bottom of the page, there is a 'Go to Progress' button which will redirect you to the progress page of the job if you click on it.

-### Files Produced

-This section contains a list of the files produced from the job, along with the location in which they were saved.
-This location should be the output folder that you inputted on the parameters page, or if you did not input one, it will be a folder named “output” created inside your input folder.

-### Data Visualisation
+#### Data visualisation

-The “Data Visualisation” section comprises two main parts.

-* Plots produced from pipeline
-* Variants found

-#### Plots Produced From Pipeline

 This section enables you to preview the mean amplicon read depth plots produced from the pipeline and simple graph/s from the data inside the ```<sample_name>.pass.vcf.gz``` file/s produced by the pipeline.
 To download the graph, click on the 'Download' hyperlink in the lower-left corner of the graph of interest.
 If no ```<sample_name>.pass.vcf.gz``` files are found in the output folder, the message “Vcf graph could not be made: No pass.vfc.gz file/s found in the output folder.” will be displayed.
 As no files of the suitable format have been found, these graph/s cannot be produced.
 This may be due to errors or problems during the pipeline, so checking error messages in the progress page's standard output section is important.

 #### Variants Found

 Beneath each of the graphs, a summarised version of the ```<sample_name>.pass.vcf.gz``` file is displayed in the form of a table.
 Each row corresponds to a different variant found and they are ordered in increasing numerical order based on their position on the chromosome.

+### Files Produced

+To manually inspect the produced vcf files, consensus sequence or any intermediate data, open a file browser and traverse to the output directory.
+This is the directory called `output` in the experiment directory by default, or whatever you set during the parameter setting up step above.